- Common Name: Bobcat

 Felid TAG 2000 recommendation: Bobcat (Lynx rufus).
 Many bobcats are present in zoos in numbers that are deleterious to other RCP species.
 Although the TAG recognizes that bobcats have an important role in regional theme exhibits, it is suggested that AZA holders help reduce the North American population from morethan 125 individuals to 0.
 For zoogeographic exhibits, the TAG suggests that institutions consider exhibiting Canadian lynx, rather than bobcats.
 If theme dictates bobcat exhibition, animals should be acquired from other AZA institutions or from sanctuary or rescue organizations.
 No breeding is recommended.
 At the Annual AZA Conference (September 1999), the following four species were recommended by the Felid TAG to be ‘down-graded’ to a Phase-Out populations.
 For the jaguarundi, tigrina, and Geoffroy’s cat, these recommendations were made because of limited space available, the limited number of founders in these populations, and limited potential for acquiring additional founders.
 The bobcat was recommended for Phase-Out due to commonality in nature.
 Additionally, where zoogeographic exhibits exist, the TAG recommends exhibiting Canadian lynx rather than the bobcat.

-How rare is this cat?
+How rare is this cat ?
 According to Defenders of Wildlife, a conservation group based in Washington D.C., there are about 750,000 to 1,020,000 bobcats as of 2009.
 The International Species Information Service lists 245 captive bobcats worldwide, with 191 being in U.S. zoos.
+Meet the ones who live at Big Cat Rescue HERE.

 Information reprinted With Permission from the IUCN Wild Cats Book